Exactly solvable conformal field theories: Analytic bootstrap

 \subsubsection{Loop CFTs}

 From the structure of the loop CFTs' extended spectrum $\widehat{S}^\text{loop}$ \eqref{sloop}, it is clear that shift equations cannot completely determine the structure constants: \begin{itemize} \item In the case of non-diagonal fields $V_{(r,s)}$, the dependence on $r$ is not constrained, because the spectrum $\widehat{S}^\text{loop}$ does not include the degenerate field $V_{\langle 2,1\rangle}^d$.
-We only have $V^d_{\langle 1,2\rangle}$, whose shift equations determine how structure constants behave under $s\to s+2$, whereas $s$ takes fractional values. \item In the case of diagonal fields $V_P$, the shift equations from $V^d_{\langle 1,2\rangle}$ determine how structure constants behave under $P\to P+\beta^{-1}$. \end{itemize} Let us nevertheless look for simple solutions of the shift equations.
-As an ansatz, we introduce the \myindex{reference structure constant} which is a product of double Gamma functions of combinations of Kac indices, involving the absolute value of $\sum_i\epsilon_i r_i$.
-This expression is also supposed to be valid if some of the fields are diagonal, via the identification $V_P = V_{(0,2\beta P)}$ \eqref{sP}.
-If all fields are diagonal, it reduces to $C_{P_1,P_2,P_3}$ \eqref{bc}.
-For reference 2-point structure constants of diagonal fields, we simply set $B^\text{ref}_P = B_P$.
-For non-diagonal fields, we define
+We only have $V^d_{\langle 1,2\rangle}$, whose shift equations determine how structure constants behave under $s\to s+2$, whereas $s$ takes fractional values. \item In the case of diagonal fields $V_P$, the shift equations from $V^d_{\langle 1,2\rangle}$ determine how structure constants behave under $P\to P+\beta^{-1}$. \end{itemize} The formula for the 3-point structure constants of loop CFTs is one of many solutions of the shift equations.
+It is of the type $C=\omega \check C$, where $\omega\in \{-1,1\}$ is a sign factor, and $\check C$ is a product of double Gamma functions of combinations of Kac indices, involving the absolute value of $\sum_i\epsilon_i r_i$ \cite{nrj23, jnrr25}: